routerarchitects/ra-est-proxy/docs/certifier.md

 ## CA policy configuration

-There may be est-clients creating CSRs without common name (CN) fields.
+There might be est-clients creating CSRs without common name (CN) fields.
 Such CSRs will be refused by Certifier.
 To overcome this, you need a CA policy as below setting a subject name.

 ```policy
 (policy